Bechblockchain/JasperWallet/README.md

 <pre>gulp build-app</pre>

-6) For local use build NEM Wallet Electron apps (only Electron verision support Ledger wallets), default build for MacOS, Windows and Linux
+6) For local use, build NEM Wallet Electron apps (only Electron verision support Ledger wallets), default build for MacOS, Windows and Linux

 <pre>
 # create the release folder where the artifacts will be created